davidde/notes/bash.md

 The `tree` command prints a tree diagram of the current directory structure to the terminal.
 `> contents.html` pipes the output to the file contents.html.
 `-H [href]`: print output in HTML form.

+### Upgrade a single package using apt
+(Supposing you have added the package repository to your system)

+* $ `sudo apt update`
+This will update your system's packages index.
+It will list all packages the index contains.
+If updates are available for a package, it will be listed behind it as `[x kB]`.

+* $ `sudo apt install code`
+This will install a new version of vscode from the packages index.